Key takeaways:

 What is a domain registrar?

-Registrars are accredited by ICANN, which oversees domain names and approves who can sell them.
+Most domain registrars are accredited by ICANN, the organization that oversees internet domain systems and approves who can sell domains.

 Some companies, like hosting providers or resellers, also sell domains, but they may not give you the same level of control or support.

-- Protecting your domain with WHOIS privacy and other security features
+- Protecting your domain with WHOIS privacy and other security services

-- Allowing you to update DNS records or make changes to your TLD
+- Allowing you to update DNS records and manage your domain extension

 Curious about TLDs?
 Read our guide on what a TLD is so you can understand your options before picking.

 Tip: Working with an ICANN-accredited registrar usually means more transparency, better control over your domain, and straightforward transfers.
-Third-party sellers may advertise a discounted price, but they often lack strong security services or consistent renewal processes.
+Third-party sellers may advertise a discounted price, but some may lack strong security services or consistent renewal processes.

 We also checked feedback from real users on trusted sites to see what other small business owners are saying, both the good and the bad.